THEORY OF SOCIAL CHANGE

 Community Voices Heard (CVH) believes that we must build the power of low-income people and people of color, particularly women, by developing an organization that they control and lead.

-We also believe we have a successful model that has and can continue to mobilize large numbers of low-income people to: DEVELOP into community leaders, PARTICIPATE in the policy making process, WIN concrete policies that improve our members’ lives, and CREATE a more fair and equitable community for everyone.
+We also believe we have a successful model that has and can continue to mobilize large numbers of low-income people and people of color to DEVELOP into community leaders, PARTICIPATE in the policy making process, WIN concrete policies that improve our members’ lives, and CREATE a more fair and equitable community for everyone.